 Unit Period Marks

 1 Illustration 50 25

 2 Poster 50 25

 3 Portfolio Assessment 48 20

-148 70
+Total 148 70

-Unit 1: Illustration

-Periods

-Study of techniques of illustration on given subjects and simple situations supported by drawing from life and outdoor sketching in different media suitable for printing.

-Unit 2: Poster 25 marks50 Periods 50

-Periods

-Making a poster with specified data and slogan on a given subject in two or three colours.

-3: PortfolioAssessment 20 marks48 Periods 48 Periods (a) Record of the entire years performance from sketch to finished product.
-(10) (b) Five selected drawin igs in any media done during the year including minimum of two (05) illustrations (c) Two selected poster s in chosen subject.
-(05)
+Unit 1 Illustration Study of techniques of illustration on given subjects and simple situations supported by drawing from life and outdoor sketching in different media suitable for printing.
+25 marks 50 Periods Unit 2 Poster Making a poster with specified data and slogan on a given subject in two or three colours.
+25 marks 50 Periods Unit 3 Portfolio Assessment 20 marks 48 Periods (a) Record of the entire years performance from sketch to finished product.
+10 (b) Four selected drawings in any media done during the year including minimum of two illustrations(c) Two selected posters in chosen subject.
+05 03 (d) Two selected posters in chosen subject. (d) Two selected works based on Indian Folk Art 02 (a) The solested works based on malari Tolk Art V2

+These selected works proposed during the course by the candidates and certified by the school authorities the works done in the school will be placed before the examiners for assessment.